05 Mar A visit to Leith

 Keeping on the Italian theme further down from Walnut is La Favortia and excellent place for Pizza, most Italians families that now live in Edinburgh come from Barga and surronding area which is just North of Lucca and Florence.

 Near the foot of the Walk is Bross Bagel shop, baked on the premises and made up to order, often a queue at lunch time.
+They have now moved around the corner jut off Leith walk into Manderston Street.
+With some outside seating area.

 An alternative walk best taken on a Sunday is a one along the Water of Leith around 3 miles in length from the Gallery of Modern Art through Dean Village then onto Stockbridge where there is a farmers market on a Sunday, nice stop for a coffee and a snack.
 The rest of the walk is by the river or along an old railway line turned into path and cycleway with a final stop at Rose leaf for Sunday Lunch (booking recommended) The Rose leaf you will find locals and visitors enjoying the great food and drink on offer or maybe just nursing a pint as they read the Sunday papers or a few friends playing scrabble.
 You can then catch the No. 22 Bus back up onto Princes street.